TEAMMATES/teammates/docs/maintainer-guide.md

 * The author is not acting in the project's best interest, e.g. resisting review comments, not following project guidelines.

 In any case, leave a comment to explain why the PR is closed without merging.

+## Release management

+**Roles: Release Lead (RL), Project Manager (PM)**

+### Making a release

+**Role: RL**

+New releases are made every set period of time (typically every week), in which new set of features and bug fixes are deployed for the users.

+* Before release day:
+  * Create an issue for the release to announce the scheduled release time.
+  * Update `about.jsp` with the names of new contributors, if any.
+* Release day:
+  * Ensure all issues and PRs included in the release are tagged with the correct milestone, correct assignee(s), and appropriate `e.*` labels.
+  * Merge `release` branch with `master` branch and tag the release with format `V{major}.{minor}` (e.g. `V5.100`).
+  * Close the current milestone and create a new milestone for the next + 1 release.
+  * Announce the release via GitHub release feature as well as the release issue in the issue tracker.
+Be sure to credit all who contributed to the release in one way or another.
+  * Assign PM to the "Release" issue.

+**Role: PM**

+* Pull the latest `release` branch.
+* Deploy to the live server.
+* Get live green, or otherwise all test failures need to be accounted for.
+* Make the version default.
+* Close the "Release" issue.

+## Making a hot patch

+Hot patches are releases containing fix for critical issues that severely affect the application's functionality.
+It is released on a necessity basis, typically few days after latest release.

+**Role: RL**

+* Tag the release with format `V{major}.{minor}.{patch}` (e.g. `V5.100.1`).
+* Close the milestone for the patch release and announce via GitHub release feature only.
+Be sure to credit all who contributed in one way or another.
+* Inform PM the hot patch is ready for deployment.
+* After the last hot patch of the proper release, merge the `release` branch back to the current `master` branch.

+**Role: PM**

+The PM's actions are the same as when [making a release](#making-a-release), minus the "Closing the release issue" part.